chaneke/GettingAndCleaningData/README.md

 ======================================
 Notes:
 ======
-- Code Book was generated using library knitr, is a really useful library library(knitr) knit2html("CodeBook.Rmd");
 - You need to install packages dplyr in order to run this script
+- how to run this script:
+-- 1. source(run_analysis.R)
+-- 2. > runAnalysis()
+- Code Book was generated using library knitr, is a really useful library -- library(knitr)
+-- knit2html("CodeBook.Rmd");
 - configure_run_analysis.R file contains the Configuration Objects, is required by run_analysis.R script to works properly, you can update this file to fulfill your system special requirements
 - tools_run_analysis.R script contains the main functions used by run_analysis.R script, this file was created in order to keep clean and readable the script, because this was done with didactic propourses